conmaol/gadelica/grammar/nouns.md

 ### Grammatical functions of nominative nouns

-Nominative nouns can have three main kinds of grammatical function in a sentence of Gaelic:
+Nominative nouns can have two main kinds of grammatical function in a sentence of Gaelic:
 - subject of a verb
 - object of a verb
-- dependent of the copula

 #### Nominative nouns as subject of a verb

 The most common grammatical function of nominative nouns is to serve as the subject of a verb.

-In the following example, the nominative proper noun *Fionn* is being used as the grammatical subject of the verb *bha* ‘was’, which is itself a form of the predicative verb *bi*:
+In the following example, the nominative proper noun `Fionn` is being used as the grammatical subject of the predicative verb form `bha` ‘was’:

 > Nuair a **bha** **Fionn** ’na leanabh beag, mharbhadh ’athair ann an aon de na blàraibh a chuir an Fhiann ’nam measg fhéin.

-And in these examples, it is the nominative common nouns *eagal* ‘fear’, *gillean* ‘boys’ and *leanabh* ‘an infant’ that are being used in the same way:
+And in these examples, it is the nominative common nouns `eagal` ‘fear’, `gillean` ‘boys’ and `leanabh` ‘an infant’ that are being used in the same way:

 > **Bha** **eagal** air a mhathair gun tigeadh naimhdean ’athar air tòir an leinibh.
 >